austenstone/schedule/README.md

 ### 🔑 Authentication

 #### GitHub App

 * [Create a GitHub App](https://github.com/settings/apps/new?name=actions-scheduler&description=Schedule%20GitHub%20Actions%20runs.&url=https://github.com&public=false&actions=write&actions_variables=write&webhook_active=false) with the `actions` & `actions_variables` scope.

-* Use the [actions/create-github-app-token](https://github.com/actions/create-github-app-token?tab=readme-ov-file#create-github-app-token) action to create a GitHub App token and add it to your repository secrets as `TOKEN`.
+* Use the [actions/create-github-app-token](https://github.com/actions/create-github-app-token?tab=readme-ov-file#create-github-app-token) action to create a GitHub App token to generate a token.

 #### Personal Access Token (PAT)

-You need to create a Personal Access Token (PAT) with the `repo` scope and add it to your repository secrets as `TOKEN`.
+You need to create a Personal Access Token (PAT) with the `repo` scope and add it to your repository secrets.

+##### Fine-grained access tokens

+The token must have the following permission set:

+* `actions_variables:write`
+* `actions:write`

 ### ⏩ Example